ravachol/kew/docs/WINDOWS-INSTRUCTIONS.md

 - .m4a files don't work.
 I haven't tried all formats but mp3s work so flacs should work as well.

 - Mouse support.

+- Unicode support for arguments to kew.

+- Music takes awhile to start.

+- Input lag.